 Taiwan’s first technical college is born with a mission to industrialize Taiwan

-In 1931, the Government-General of Taiwan under Japanese rule issued its first decree, which was to establish Tainan Technical College.
-It was the highest educational institution at the time and bore the important mission of promoting the industrialization of Taiwan!
+In 1931, the Office of the Government-General of Taiwan under Japanese rule issued its first decree to establish Tainan Technical College, then the highest educational institute for industrial engineering, in consistent with the goal for the industrialization of Taiwan.

-1931 (6th year of the Showa Era) – First opening ceremony, held in front of the Physics and Chemistry Laboratory, the first building constructed in the college, which was completed in October, 1930 (Provided by the NCKU Museum)
+A 1931photo of the first opening ceremony held in front of the Physics and Chemistry Laboratory, the first building constructed in the college, and completed in October, 1930 (Courtesy of NCKU Museum)